CS-Martin/PokeDex/README.md

 # Pokedex

 A simple Pokemon catalogue website using PokeAPI.
+You may access the deployed version on https://pokedex-csmartin.vercel.app/

 ![Alt text](public/SampleScreenshot1.png)
 ![image](public/SampleScreenshot2.png)